The Helix Innovation Center

 The Innovation Center also contains three learning labs and a large collaboration area strategically located for close interaction with the labs.
 Users describe the building as a 40,000 square foot sandbox where they can experiment and play.

-Fox was Architect of Record, responsible for the architectural design, interiors, furniture selection, and graphics.
+Fox served as Architect of Record, responsible for the architectural design, interiors, furniture selection, and graphics.